MALAYSIA – New Upper Age Limit for Long-Term Social Visit Pass Applications for Dependent Children [UPDATED]

 The ESD has also reiterated the existing requirement that any LTSVP applicant must submit an additional declaration letter confirming their status (i.e., single, unemployed and in the custody of the Employment Pass (EP) holder), and signed before a Commissioner of Oaths.

-So far, an equivalent change to the upper age limit has not been announced by Malaysia Digital Economy Sdn Bhd (MDEC), which processes Employment Pass applications for Information Communication Technology (ICT) companies and companies registered for Multimedia Super Corridor Malaysia (MSC Malaysia) status.
+[UPDATE] Malaysia Digital Economy Sdn Bhd (MDEC), which processes Employment Pass applications for Information Communication Technology (ICT) companies and companies registered for Multimedia Super Corridor Malaysia (MSC Malaysia) status, has now announced the same upper age limit for the LTSVP for dependent children.

 Certain family members of Employment Pass I or II holders may qualify as dependents of an EP holder.